11P/Tempel–Swift–LINEAR: Recent observations

 The comet was not observed during the 2008 unfavorable apparition because the perihelion passage occurred when the comet was on the far side of the Sun.
 The comet was observed during the 2014 and 2020 apparitions.
+For the 2026 perihelion passage, the comet was recovered on 6 August 2026.
 The comet will next come to perihelion on 9 November 2026, then two days later on the 11th, make a closest approach to Earth of 0.4012 AU.